Senior Procurement Engineer

 I also maintained a database of suppliers and regularly evaluated their performance to ensure quality and cost-effectivene...read more

-Q16.
-What is mean by SCM and how its done?
+Q. What is SCM and how is it done?

 SCM stands for Supply Chain Management, which involves the coordination and optimization of all activities involved in the procurement, production, and distribution of goods.